-The following analysis is based on the Campo Wind Project with Boulder Brush Facilities Biological Technical Report (BTR) prepared by Dudek in May 2019 and included as Appendix H to this EIS.
+The following analysis is based on the Campo Wind Project with Boulder Brush Facilities Biological Technical Report (BTR) prepared by Dudek in May 2019 and updated in September 2019 and included as Appendix H to this EIS.

 Statutes and regulations applicable to the Project are detailed in Appendix H and Appendix C, Regulatory Settings.
 These statutes and regulations include the federal Endangered Species Act; Migratory Bird Treaty Act; Bald and Golden Eagle Protection Act; Clean Water Act; Executive Orders 11988 (Floodplain Management), 11990 (Protection of Wetlands), and 13112 (Invasive Species); the U.S. Fish and Wildlife Service (USFWS) Land-Based Wind Energy Guidelines (2012).
+This EIS defines "special-status species" as those that are candidate, proposed, or listed species under the federal Endangered Species Act and species that are federally protected under the Bald and Golden Eagle Protection Act.